knpuniversity/phpstorm/knpu/annotations.md

 ## Annotation Options

-Annotations have a lot of options and one of them here is called `name`, which auto-completes for.
+Annotations have a lot of options and one of them here is called `name`, which auto-completes for us.
 Hey thanks.
 Fill that in with `movies_new`:

 [[[ code('') ]]]

 If you're the curious sort and are wondering what other options you have, just hold the control key and hit the space bar: that will bring up all the options that you have in that spot.
 In fact, "control+space" can be used pretty much anywhere to show you your auto-complete option - really handy.
-It's `ctrl+space` for you Windows and Linux folks.

 This autocomplete works for two reasons.
 First, an annotation represents a real class.
 Hold command, or control if you're in windows, and click `@Route` to open up the class that fuels